 One of the subsets that has been published as a stand-alone reference work is BPH.
 Originally published by the Hunt Botanical Library as Botanico-Periodicum-Huntianum in 1968, BPH was a bibliography of periodical literature published from 1665 to the present.
 It was compiled and edited by George H. M. Lawrence, Günther Buchheim, Gilbert Daniels and Helmut Dolezal.
 A supplement to this work, B-P-H/S: Botanico-Periodicum-Huntianum/Supplementum, was completed in 1991 by Gavin D. R. Bridson (1936–2008), who came to the Library in 1982 from the Linnean Society of London as the Institute's Bibliographer and Senior Research Scholar, a position he held until his death in 2008.
 BPH-2: Periodicals with Botanical Content was published in 2004 (Bridson et al., 2004).
 This work was a major upgrade from the first edition and supplement, nearly tripling the indexed titles.
 Current Bibliographer Donald W. Brown (assistant librarian, 2002–2003; assistant librarian & assistant bibliographer, 2003–2010; bibliographer, 2011–) databased the print version as BPH Online and continues to add new titles.

-The Floras are being culled predominately from the original BH files and will present an accounting of the world's floristic literature published in the period 1730–1840.
-The database will be presented online and, like BPH Online, it will be free and accessible to all.
+The BH Flora subset, culled predominately from the original BH files, is now available.
+The Floras database is a searchable bibliography that indexes and organizes distinct data elements of nearly 4,000 titles of the world's floristic literature published in the period 1730–1840.
+The Floras database, like BPH Online, is free and accessible to all.